kevalnagda/kevalnagda.github.io/_posts/2020-11-03-HP-Envy-x360-review.md

 The Envy x360 13's touch -screen display measures 13.3 inches diagonally, common screen size for ultraportables.
 It's only available in full HD i.e. 1,920 by 1,080-pixel resolution, where a 4K resolution or OLED display option which could have been much better.
 Response time is average with crisp contrast and colours with 60Hz refresh rate panel.

 HP offers three brightness options at the configuration: 300 nits, 400 nits, and 1000 nits based on personal preference and the environment of use.
-Brightness is evenly distributed across the screen, however alight-moderate uneven backlight bleeding along the bottom edge may be observed in some cases.
+Brightness is evenly distributed across the screen, however a light-moderate uneven backlight bleeding along the bottom edge may be observed in some cases.

 The model comes with an HP MPP2.0 stylus/pen, but cannot be stored on the laptop itself.
 A stylus can be very useful in the tablet mode or where a direct interaction to the screen is required.
 However, I feel touchscreen response is much better and faster as compared to the stylus.